suvoganguli/Learning-Git/GitHelp.md

 git push -u origin --all
 git push -u origin --tags

+### Discard changes after running a previous (or any) commit
+For all unstaged files use:
+>  git checkout -- .

+For a specific file use:
+> git checkout path/to/file/to/revert

 ### Discarding changes in the folder before committing
 git checkout .
 git checkout -- .